Effects of Arizona Climate on Wine Grape Composition

 inView: Integration of DroughtView and SnowView for Extension

 Remotely sensed and other geospatial data are valuable for assessing impacts to arid and semi-arid lands caused by drought or other changes in the natural environment.
 This is particularly true for the large and remote tracts of complex terrain that characterize Arizona, where such data has become indispensable for decision making in several sectors including ranching, forestry, and water resources.
-We are collaborating with the Climate Science Applications Program in Cooperative Extension and the Arizona Remote Sensing Center to help ensure continuity, enhance functionality, and expand userbases of the DroughtView and SnowView web-based decision-support tools.
+We have collaborated with the Climate Science Applications Program in Cooperative Extension and the Arizona Remote Sensing Center to help ensure continuity, enhance functionality, and expand userbases of the DroughtView and SnowView web-based decision-support tools.

 Climatic conditions are important to the siting of orchards and vineyards as well as to the selection of cultivated varieties.
 Since these plantings often last for decades, knowing, for instance, how recent warming has affected and how further anticipated warming might affect perennial fruit and nut crops is critical.
-With support through the Climate Assessment of the Southwest (CLIMAS) program, we are working on this issue with social scientists, Extension personnel, staff and students from a college viticulture program, and regional growers.
+With support through the Climate Assessment of the Southwest (CLIMAS) program, we have worked on this issue with social scientists, Extension personnel, staff and students from a college viticulture program, and regional growers.
 Our goal is to combine field observations, climate science, viticulture and pomiculture, and local data in order to identify which aspects of weather and climate have impacted different growth stages of trees and vines.
 As we generate and share new information with stakeholders, their ability to assess current production and appropriately site and select cultivars in the coming years will improve.

 There is growing interest in more and more communities to plan for the reality of a changing climate.
 Like many forms of community planning, climate change adaptation requires decision-makers to envision the future of their communities and make well-grounded assumptions about economic, demographic, and cultural trends that are likely to affect that vision.
 Climate information is necessary for building these well-grounded assumptions.
 However, the ability to gather, interpret, and use climate information effectively is often a barrier in communities’ adaptation planning attempts.
-With funding through the Climate Assessment of the Southwest (CLIMAS) program, we are contributing to climate profiles that support community climate adaptation efforts.
+With funding through the Climate Assessment of the Southwest (CLIMAS) program, we have contributed to climate profiles that support community climate adaptation efforts.

 Framework for Addressing Cultural Resource Vulnerabilities